Ford Motor (F) Q3 2017 Results - Earnings Call Transcript

 Robert L. Shanks - Ford Motor Co.

-Well, no. In fact, I would expect the bulk of that to be flying through to the bottom line.
+Well, no. In fact, I would expect the bulk of that to be flowing through to the bottom line.
 That will generate – if your question is around what are we going to do with the cash that it generates, we are clearly reallocating capital, both within the traditional business to the areas where we know we've got a winning proposition and a winning hand.
-And then we talked about in New York Jim talked about the fact that we're going to be seeing less investment than we had planned or done in the past on ICEs and that would be giving us the ability to accelerate and invest more in EVs.
+And then we talked about in New York, Jim talked about the fact that we're going to be seeing less investment than we had planned or done in the past on ICEs and that would be giving us the ability to accelerate and invest more in EVs.

 James P. Hackett - Ford Motor Co.

-And, John, I would just remind you in the role that digital services play in that Smart Vehicle, Smart World, it's a much lower capital appetite kind of business.
+And, John, I would just remind you in the role that digital services play in that Smart Vehicle, Smart World, that's a much lower capital appetite kind of business.
 OpEx can be higher because of some of the software, but margins are better, too.

 John Murphy - Bank of America-Merrill Lynch